mawais-afz/java-interview-questions/CoreJavaAndOOPFundamentals.md

 The **purpose of an interface** → **define a contract, achieve abstraction, enable multiple inheritance, support polymorphism, and promote loose coupling** in Java applications.

 ### When to use Interface vs Abstract Class?

-💻 **When to Use Interface vs Abstract Class in Java – Technical Guidelines**

 Both interfaces and abstract classes provide **abstraction**, but they are used in **different scenarios** depending on design requirements.